 Step 2: Go to the Last Column

 Move your cursor to the last column of your data range.
 This is where you will create the total column.
 Make sure you are in the correct column by checking the column header.
-(See Also: How To Export Google Sheets)
+(See Also: How To Connect Two Spreadsheets In Google Sheets)

 Step 3: Enter the Formula